Allocations

 perf stat -e 'probe_libc:*' -- .build/release/your-program-name

-The output should look something like
+The output should look similar to this:

 Performance counter stats for '.build/release/your-program-name':